yeojz/metalsmith-react-templates/docs/UPGRADE_NOTES.md

 Only key upgrade points are written here.
 To view the change log, please visit the [release page](https://github.com/yeojz/metalsmith-react-templates/releases)

+## v6.0.0
+ - Support for other rendering strategies

 ## v5.0.0
  - The `html` option has been dropped.
 In replacement `extensions` has been defaulted to `.html`.
  - `propKeys` option has been tweaked.